 (C) The User has made a BELLA Application and The Company is required to make a BELLA Offer in accordance with Paragraph 1.5.2 of the CUSC.

 (D) This Offer has been made on the basis of the Connect and Manage Arrangements.

+(E) This BELLA is a [Gate 1 Agreement][Gate 2 Agreement].

 NOW IT IS HEREBY AGREED as follows: